If you are a student who is interested in participating on one of our programs and

 - If you have not already registered with Testing & Disability Services, please fill

-out the appropriate paperwork before you do, which can be found here: http://www.augusta.edu/tds/disabilityservices.php.
+out the appropriate paperwork found here.
 Please bring this paperwork in addition to your accommodation requests to your appointment

 - If you can’t decide which program you want to choose from, come talk to us about choosing